Bioinformatics-Research-Network/Bioinformed-Skill-App/crud/app/slack_utils/README.md

 ## TODO

 First thing is to update the Slackbot's request URL to point to CRUD's endpoint.
-Right now, when a user clicks `I can do the review! -> OK!`, the post request gets sent to https://smee.io/vgy5BMklenTdqsEw.
+Right now, when a user clicks `I can do the review! -> OK!`, the post request gets sent to [Smee.io](https://smee.io/) webhook.
 This can be changed by going to https://api.slack.com/apps/ and navigating to "Interactivity & Shortcuts" in the sidebar.
 (This is @jmsdao's job, once he is given the CRUD app's endpoint URL)

 The CRUD app needs an endpoint to handle reviewers clicking the button to assign themselves.
 It needs to:
 - Update the relevant databases with who is reviewing which assessment